Severity-svc/Aether/Readme.md

-**Aether is a colletion of library's i made \n**
+**Aether is a colletion of library's i made**

 *If you find any bugs/errors while using any of my librarys please contact me at severitysvc on discord*